-An application has been made to list the ADSs on the Nasdaq Global Market under the symbol "FHL."
+The ADSs have been approved for listing on the Nasdaq Global Market under the symbol "FHL."

 In connection with the offering, the underwriters may purchase and sell ADSs in the open market.
 These transactions may include short sales, stabilizing transactions and purchases to cover positions created by short sales.
 Short sales involve the sale by the underwriters of a greater number of ADSs than they are required to purchase in the offering, and a short position represents the amount of such sales that have not been covered by subsequent purchases.
 A "covered short position" is a short position that is not greater than the amount of additional ADSs for which the underwriters' option described above may be exercised.
 The underwriters may cover any covered short position by either exercising their option to purchase additional ADSs or purchasing ADSs in the open market.
-In determining the source of ADSs to cover the covered short position, the underwriters will consider, among other things, the price of ADSs available for purchase in the open market as compared to the price at which they may purchase additional ADSs for which the option described above.
-"Naked" short sales are any short sales that create a short position by purchasing ADSs in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the ADSs in the open market pricing that could adversely affect investors who purchase in the offering.
+In determining the source of ADSs to cover the covered short position, the underwriters will consider, among other things, the price of ADSs available for purchase in the open market as compared to the price at which they may purchase additional ADSs pursuant to the option described above.
+"Naked" short sales are any short sales that create a short position greater than the amount of additional ADSs for which the option described above may be exercised.
+The underwriters must cover any such naked short position by purchasing ADSs in the open market.
+A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the ADSs in the open market after pricing that could adversely affect investors who purchase in the offering.
 Stabilizing transactions consist of various bids for, or purchases of, ADSs made by the underwriters in the open market prior to the completion of the offering.